 - Cook on grill (or skillet) until no longer pink in the center, 10-15 minutes.

-- In a blender or a food processor, puree garlic with egg.
+In a blender or a food processor, puree garlic with egg.
 With the food processor or blender running, add the olive oil at a very slow, steady and thin stream.
 You should see the mixture start to emulsify.
 Add lemon juice to loosen mixture.
-Once the mixture has emulsified, add kosher salt and pepper and combine for another 10 seconds.
+Once the mixture has emulsified, add sea salt and pepper and combine for another 10 seconds.
 Taste for seasoning.
 Transfer to a bowl, cover and refrigerate.

 Again, if you'd like an easier method, just add 1 clove minced garlic, 1/4 teaspoon lemon juice and some freshly ground black pepper to 2 tablespoons full fat greek yogurt.